 University of Lynchburg is one of 26 institutions selected by the Council of Independent Colleges (CIC) to participate in the inaugural Diversity, Civility, and the Liberal Arts Institute, to be held in Atlanta, Georgia, on June 3–6, 2018.

-Lynchburg College will send a team including Dr. Sally Selden, vice president and dean for academic affairs; Dr. Sabita Manian, a professor of international relations and president’s diversity faculty fellow; Dr. Sharon Foreman, a human services professor who was recently appointed as director of general education; and Aaron Smith ’05, ’07 MEd, diversity and inclusion officer.
+University of Lynchburg will send a team including Dr. Sally Selden, vice president and dean for academic affairs; Dr. Sabita Manian, a professor of international relations and president’s diversity faculty fellow; Dr. Sharon Foreman, a human services professor who was recently appointed as director of general education; and Aaron Smith ’05, ’07 MEd, diversity and inclusion officer.

 The Institute is designed to help faculty members and administrators learn about research and best practices that enable students to understand issues of diversity, civility, and the causes of social unrest that are prominent on campuses today.

-“In order to tackle contemporary identitarian movements, a divisive political climate, and challenges to a pluralist society, participating in the Institute will underscore LC’s devotion to the values of diversity, inclusiveness, and civil discourse in a liberal arts setting,” said Lynchburg College President Dr. Kenneth R. Garren.
+“In order to tackle contemporary identitarian movements, a divisive political climate, and challenges to a pluralist society, participating in the Institute will underscore LC’s devotion to the values of diversity, inclusiveness, and civil discourse in a liberal arts setting,” said University of Lynchburg President Dr. Kenneth R. Garren.
 “We are committed to pursuing high-impact practices that promote diversity and civil discourse across various constituencies at our liberal arts institution.”

 The participating institutions were selected from a pool of applicants that was triple the number of participants that could be accepted.
 According to CIC president Richard Ekman, “the volume, quality, and urgency of the proposals reflect the commitment of independent colleges and universities to promoting diversity and civility, not just on their campuses but across the nation.”